MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/inmarketaudience.md

 Defines an in-market audience.

 > [!NOTE]
 > You cannot add, update, or delete an in-market audience using the Bing Ads API.
-Having said that, you can add and delete ad group in-market audience associations and exclusions.
+Having said that, you can add and delete in-market audience associations and exclusions.

 > [!NOTE]
 > This feature is available only in the United States.